Whisperings Of A Whirlwind Wandering In Amboseli National Park - Kenya - Onward To See The Sea

 I found the buses and bikes with their cargoes amusing and couldn’t resist photographing the chickens tied to a motorcycle.

-Those chickens were still clacking away; their feathers ruffled by the wind through their colourful plumage.
-They were all a-twitter complaining bitterly about their mode of transport.
+That clacking clutch of chickens kept mum once tied up; their feathers ruffled by the wind through their colourful plumage.
+Imagine their discontent?
+They'd be all a-twitter complaining bitterly about their mode of transport.

 If someone had to ask me what is my lasting impression of Kenya, naturally, of course, it would be the trees.